USA

 UHS bus version supported by the memory card.

-UHS is a communication technology used in SD/microSD cards of the (micro)SD HC and (micro)SD XC standards.
-It allows you to significantly increase the speed of data exchange compared to previous standards; at the same time, media supporting this technology is quite compatible with equipment that does not have UHS — except that speeds in such cases will be limited by the capabilities of the card reader, and not by the card itself.
+UHS is a data exchange technology used in SD/microSD cards of the (micro)SD HC and (micro)SD XC standards.
+It allows you to significantly increase the speed of data exchange compared to previous standards; at the same time, media supporting this technology are quite compatible with equipment that does not have UHS - except that the speeds in such cases will be limited by the capabilities of the card reader, and not the card itself.

 Video recording class